heathintexas/Electric-Skateboard-Controls/README.md

 # Electric-Skateboard-Controls
-Arduino and Android code for controlling an electric skateboard
+Arduino and Android code for controlling an electric skateboard via smart phone & Wii Nunchuck